The venerable Mary Beard, whom I love, not only for her

 & Stern all think so.
 In the Sherwin metastudy Research and the

-“the study of Latin does not necessarily increase
+teaching of English, “the study of Latin does not necessarily increase

 the ability to learn another language… No consistent experimental evidence in